 - Add all the flour to the oil and stir in to form a paste.
-The best flour to use will be a cake or pastry flour as they will have more starch content, however an all-purpose flour will work just fine too.
+The best flour to use will be a cake or pastry flour as they will have more starch content, however, all-purpose flour will work just fine too.

 The general rule is that the temperature and amount of roux being made determines the exact cooking time.
-A white roux, however needs to cook for only a few minutes just long enough to minimize the raw flour taste.
+A white roux, however, needs to cook for only a few minutes just long enough to minimize and cook out the raw flour taste.
 Blond roux is cooked a bit longer.
 A brown roux will require a much longer cooking time to develop the color and aroma.
 Good roux is stiff, not runny or pourable.

 Adding Roux To A Liquid

 The most fun part is also the most anxious moment.
 Adding your liquid to a roux must be done in a specific way.
 Use these two methods to incorporate it into your liquid.